Accessibility statement for www.loundvillage.co.uk

 Non-compliance with the accessibility regulations

-We plan to address these accessibility issues in all affected PDFs by December 2020.
-When we publish new PDFs, we’ll make sure they meet accessibility standards.
+We addressed these accessibility issues in all affected and in-scope PDFs by 31 December 2020.
+However, some older PDF documents, those produced by third parties, and those outside the scope of the accessibility regulations may still contain accessibility issues.
+When we publish new PDFs, we’ll make sure they meet accessibility standards as far as possible with the tools available to us.

 Content that’s not within the scope of the accessibility regulations